weiss-gal/OnAirSign/README.md

 ## How can you do it ?

-Using a few affordable components you can now build your own "On-Air" sign, which monitors your computer audio devices The sign is a 8x32 dot matrix which tells everyone around if you are currently listening to something, someone is listening to you, or both.
+Using a few affordable components you can now build your own "On-Air" sign, which monitors your computer audio devices.
+The sign is a 8x32 dot matrix which tells everyone around if you are currently listening to something, someone is listening to you, or both.

 Here is a picture of the prototype, don't worry - your one is going to be much nicer